nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

 ## Goals

+- Plant a Kale crop
-- Fish at The Mountain
+- Mine and smelt in The Mines

 ## Advice and warnings